 In All-on-4's, the four dental implants are placed in the jaw at an angle, rather than straight, as with a normal dental implant.
 A bridge is then affixed to the implants, locking them together.
 The two rear implants tend to be longer for All-on-4's, inserted into the jaw at at 45-degree rather than the 90-degree angle that traditional implants are placed, which often negates the need for bone-grafting.
 This technique is a suitable solution for many patients who previously could not have implants due to bone loss.

-All-on-4s are a good treatment to have as a dental tourist.
-The primary reason for many patients to travel overseas for their treatment is the cost – and with All-on-4s costing around US $25,000 (CAN $33,000; UK £20,000; EUR €23,000; AUS $32,000; NZ $35,500) savings of 50-70% are not to be sniffed at.
+All-on-4's are a good option for dental tourists.
+The primary reason most patients cross borders for their treatment is affordability – with All-on-4's costing around US $25,000 (CAN $33,000; UK £20,000; EUR €23,000; AUS $32,000; NZ $35,500) savings of 50-70% are not to be sniffed at.

-When your implants have first been placed and you have a temporary bridge, you will be advised to eat soft food for a while –and certainly not anything chewy or hard that could interfere with the osseointegration process.
+When your implants have first been placed and you have a temporary bridge, you will be advised to eat soft food for a while – certainly not anything chewy or hard that could interfere with the osseointegration process.

-In the United States, All-on-4s cost, on average, $25,000 (CAN $33,000; UK £20,000; EUR €23,000; AUS $32,000; NZ $35,500)
+In the United States, All-on-4's cost, on average, $25,000 (CAN $33,000; UK £20,000; EUR €23,000; AUS $32,000; NZ $35,500)